ncoblentz/JoCoITStudents/README.md

 The following sections are going to be helpful for you to dig into further:
 1. [Explore entry-level positions in your desired field](#explore-careers-and-entry-level-positions)
 1. [Pursue certifications while in high school (and after getting that entry-level position)](#certifications)
-2. Get internships, apprenticeships, or volunteering in the field you plan to work
+2. Get internships, apprenticeships, or volunteer in the field you plan to work
 3. [Join outside professional organizations](#kansas-city-area-professional-organizations-and-conferences)
 4. [Build your resume and LinkedIn Profile](#applying-for-jobs)